daehn/ChainedAnimation/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-# Chain
 Chain multiple animations with different delays.

 <img src="chain-example-loop.gif" width="250">